 The new School Nurse Certification Program offers a robust curriculum which integrates content in health office management, school law, special education, mental health and substance use/abuse screening and intervention, and principles of population health.
 Using the Whole School, Whole Community, Whole Child Model (WSCC) (ASCD & CDC, 2015) approach, the program integrates graduate-level competencies identified in School Nursing Scope & Standards of Practice (ANA & NASN, 2017), and prepares nurses to apply principles of the Framework for 21st Century School Practice™ (NASN, 2016) in the provision of required school health services for students and families.
 The program emphasizes evidence-based practice and leadership development, preparing students to turn evidence into positive health and academic outcomes.

-The program offers a robust curriculum that provides a stepwise progression of coursework leading from the Non-Instructional School Nurse Certificate (15 Credits) to the Standard School Nurse Certificate (Additional 6 credits/total 21 credits), to the Master of Science (MS) Degree in Nursing with a Specialization in School Nursing (37 credits).
+The program includes a stepwise progression of coursework leading from the Non-Instructional School Nurse Certificate (15 Credits) to the Standard School Nurse Certificate (Additional 6 credits/total 21 credits), to the Master of Science (MS) Degree in Nursing with a Specialization in School Nursing (37 credits).
 Designed for adult learners, courses are offered in online and blended formats during each term including summer sessions.
 Blended courses will periodically meet in-class throughout the term, while most interaction will be conducted online.
 The new program is intended to be taken on a part-time basis and can be completed in 15-18 months.
 It provides seamless learning experiences and professional growth opportunities to support nurses’ career trajectories.

 School nursing is a dynamic, complex, and evolving specialty practice.
 School nurses serve an essential role in assuring healthy equity and academic success for all children.
 They bridge the gap between health and education, ensuring that all children, regardless of their health, economic, or social status, have an opportunity for optimum wellness and educational achievement.
 School nurses provide health services, coordinate care for students with chronic or acute health conditions to minimize disruptions in learning, perform health screenings, conduct disease surveillance, and connect families with needed services.